 Individual Performance.
-In determining the relative level of achievement of the applicable individual performance factors for each NEO's incentive award for 2022, the Compensation Committee reviewed the performance of each of the NEOs against the individual performance objectives established at the beginning of the year.
-The Compensation Committee approved individual achievement levels for the NEOs, other than the CEO, ranging between 53% and 76.7%.
+In determining the relative level of achievement of the applicable Individual Performance Objectives for each NEO for 2023, the Compensation Committee reviewed the performance of each of the NEOs against the Individual Performance Objectives established at the beginning of the year.
+The Compensation Committee determined that individual achievement levels for the NEOs, other than the CEO, were met at percentages ranging between 0% and 45%.